Dalek

 As for Adam, his similarities to the Doctor are much more obvious and even clearly stated by Rose.
 Like the Doctor, he is brimming with vanity, and like the Doctor, he is not a cynic (though unlike the Doctor he seems to going in that direction), and it is probably because of that that he can still be in awe of the cosmos.
 Again, he is basically what the Doctor could be if not for his responsibility for Rose and heavy PTSD (well, also the T.A.R.D.I.S. – while Adam wants to travel and see the stars, the Doctor is actually able to do that).

 And finally, the Dalek.
 The connection it shares with the Doctor is painfully (both for the Doctor and for the viewer) obvious.
 This is the first time (at least in New Who) when the Doctor’s hate for the Daleks emerges – but far, far from the last time.
 There isn’t much to say here – everything about the relationship between the Doctor and the Dalek was said in the episode itself.
 They are both the last of their kind, and they both deeply hate each other.
 Interestingly, it is the Dalek who seems to change first, with a bit of help from Rose.
-This is an important point – it is so much easier to become better with the help of other people… We also get the first glimpse of what the Doctor can become when he loses his companions, a topic which will be hinted at in and in and explored in .
+This is an important point – it is so much easier to become better with the help of other people… We also get the first glimpse of what the Doctor can become when he loses his companions, a topic which will be hinted at in spoiler for series 4 Turn left and in spoiler for series 7 A town called Mercy and explored in spoiler for series 4 The waters of Mars.
 (A technical side note: when hiding the spoilers, I assign specials to series in a slightly arbitrary, but hopefully reasonable way.)

 Is Rose a mother now?